Two Utah Digital-First Banking Brands

 - Want an all-in-one app that combines banking with a broader member ecosystem.

-- Want a built-in credit card option under the same brand as your checking.
+- Want a currently available credit card option under the same brand as your checking.

 Verdict From UtahFi

-Ally vs SoFi is a comparison between 2 digital-first banking brands that can both work well for you, depending on how you bank.
+Ally vs SoFi is a comparison between 2 digital-first banking brands that can both work well in Utah, depending on how you bank.

-If you want a simple decision rule for Ally vs SoFi: pick Ally if you want a cleaner, banking-first experience with fewer moving parts, and pick SoFi if you want an all-in-one bank and a credit card option under the same brand.
+If you want a simple decision rule for Ally vs SoFi: pick Ally if you want a cleaner, banking-first experience with fewer moving parts, and pick SoFi if you want an all-in-one app ecosystem, a currently available credit card option, and broader online eligibility for some non-citizens.